fspmarshall/bbmt-blog/episodes/episode-0.md

 ## Why Blockchains?

-Before we try to understand *how* blockchains work, it is worth looking at *why* blockchians are worth understanding at all.
+Before we try to understand *how* blockchains work, it is worth looking at *why* blockchains are worth understanding at all.
 A brief glance at the repository of all human knowledge yields this helpful definition:

 > ...a continuously growing list of records, called *blocks*, which are linked
 > and secured using cryptography... --Wikipedia

-The properties of a blockchian vary by implementation, but it is reasonable to assume that any given blockchain system was built to meet the following criteria:
+The properties of a blockchain vary by implementation, but it is reasonable to assume that any given blockchain system was built to meet the following criteria:

 - *permissioned*:  Blockchains typically integrate the concept of *permissioned roles*,